PlainsightPro/Vision-Playbook/People Ops - Employee Journey/🔨Working @ Plainsight/Your Renumeration Package/🌴 Holidays & Illness.md

 When you're off, set an **Out of Office** message to let others know.
 Here's an example template:

 > "Hi there!
 > I am currently out of the office enjoying my holidays 🌴.
 I will be back on [Return Date].
 Emails will not be read and not be forwarded.
 I will get back to you as soon as possible after my return.
+> If you're in need of assistance or support, you can send a mail to info@plainsight.pro and they will get back to you.
 > Best regards,
 > [Your Name]"